Catania: Metropolitan City

 The Metropolitan City of Catania was established in 2015 and replaced the former Province of Catania.
-It includes the city proper and 57 comuni (municipalities).
-The population of the Metropolitan City is 1,107,702.
+It includes the city proper and 57 municipalities.
+The population of the metropolitan city is 1,067,550.

 Metropolitan area

-The Metropolitan area of Catania includes the comune of Catania (311,584 inhabitants) and 26 surrounding comuni forming an urban belt (498,650 inhabitants).
+The Metropolitan area of Catania includes the municipality of Catania (311,584 inhabitants) and 26 surrounding municipalities forming an urban belt (498,650 inhabitants).
 The total population of the Metropolitan area of Catania is therefore 810,234.
-The comuni of the Metropolitan area are:
+The municipalities of the Metropolitan area are: